-- Obtain the committee members' signatures on the LGS Dissertation Committee Signature Form.
-LGS forms are available for you to download on the LGS website pages.
-Please check to make sure you have the current forms prior to submitting materials to the LGS. - 2.
-Submit the Dissertation Committee Signature Form to the Graduate Program Coordinator (Paula): - [Note: Paula will obtain the DGS's signature and return the signed forms to you, in order for you to complete Step 3] - 3.
+- 1. Obtain the committee members' signatures on the LGS Dissertation Committee Signature Form.
+LGS forms are available for you at the Laney Connect Hub. - 2.
 Submit the Dissertation Committee Signature Form to the LGS online.
-The LGS requires electronic submission of all forms. - 4.
-Your mentor must complete and sign the form (Appendix H) indicating whether or not the committee requested changes and when the committee agreed for you to submit your first Progress Report (one year after your proposal meeting or an earlier date, e.g., after you complete certain milestones within your timeline).
-You submit this form to Paula and the DGS along with the other forms. - Within two weeks following the dissertation proposal meeting, you submit a memo with the changes agreed to by the committee, including any revisions to the timeline.
+The LGS requires electronic submission of all forms. - 3.
+Your mentor must complete and sign the form (Appendix G) indicating whether or not the committee requested changes and when the committee agreed for you to submit your first Progress Report (one year after your proposal meeting or an earlier date, e.g., after you complete certain milestones within your timeline).
+You submit this form to Paula and the DGS along with the other forms.

+Between the dissertation proposal meeting and the dissertation defense

+Within two weeks following the dissertation proposal meeting, you submit a memo with the changes agreed to by the committee, including any revisions to the timeline.
 Your mentor may require revisions to your memo.
-Once your mentor agrees to your memo, your mentor fills in and signs the top part of the Dissertation Proposal Revision Form (Appendix F), and sends it to the other committee members for their review and signature.
+Once your mentor agrees to your memo, your mentor fills in and signs the top part of the Dissertation Proposal Revision Form (Appendix F), and sends it to the other committee members for their review and signatures.
 Be sure to allow sufficient time for your mentor to review the memo within the two weeks following your meeting, in order to get it to the committee members within that time frame.
 Once you have all the signatures, send it as an attachment in an email to Paula and the DGS.